MOREY WILDLIFE RESERVE (MAP)

 - Morey Wildlife Reserve was acquired in 2000 by the City of Loveland as a passive wildlife viewing area.

-- The site was evaluated by Colorado Parks & Wildlife prior to purchase for its suitability for wildlife viewing.
-The CPW gave the site high marks and agreed with the proposed uses.
+- The site was evaluated by Colorado Parks & Wildlife prior to purchase for its suitability for wildlife habitat and viewing.
+CPW gave the site high marks and agreed with the proposed uses.

 - Funding was provided by the City of Loveland and Great Outdoors Colorado (GOCO).